Skydive/tcss/README.md

 Given this very personal connection, it is also in my best interest to maintain the site and ensure it is up.

 ## Time Spent
+Users/Sessions - 3 days
 Raven authentication - 3 days
-Atlas fetching - 2 days
+Atlas fetching - 1 day
+Dynamic content - 1 week

+To retain the degree of concentration necessary to write and design the new website, I resided in college over the Winter vacation.
+I therefore propose that the society reimburses me money equivalent to, or greater than my winter room rent. (£1000)

+Given that the society recently applied for £1500 to get a contractor to make a new website, this is significantly undercutting that amount.